obiwankenoobi/JS-for-humans/lib/this.md

 	}
 }
 ```
-First arg in `call` is the object we want to reffer to.
-The other args are the parameters to pass to the function.
+The first argument in `call` is the object we want to refer to.
+The additional arguments are the parameters we want to pass to the function.

 ### [what `this` is not](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch1.md#its-scope) ?